Dedicated advocates for community health

 Soon after arriving in Ashland, Cindy began volunteering for many different organizations.
 She spent a term on the board of the Ashland Family YMCA, the board of the Mt.
 Ashland Racing Association, the board of the Ashland High Ski & Snowboard team and more recently two terms as a member of the Ashland Chamber of Commerce board of directors serving two years as President.
 She is also a longtime volunteer of the Ashland Independent Film Festival and spent a couple of years helping coach the Ashland High Crew Team.

-Cindy is excited to be on the Ashland Community Hospital Foundation Board, and looks forward to supporting our local community.
+Cindy is excited to be on the Ashland Community Health Foundation Board, and looks forward to supporting our local community.
 Her life these days involves work, volunteering, rowing, hiking, gardening, and chickens.
 But mostly she enjoys the time she spends with her grandchildren and the rest of her family.

 Ed is a native Oregonian and has lived in Ashland since 1979.
 He earned his Bachelor of Science degree from the University of Oregon prior to moving to Ashland.